pdscopes/slim-auth/README.md

     ->add(new SimpleTokenAuthentication($app->getContainer(), $options));
 ```

-*Side node*: It is recommended that if you are going to be adding same authentication to more than more groups/routes to put the middleware in `dependencies.php`.
+*Side node*: We recommend that if you are going to be adding same authentication to more than more groups/routes to put the middleware in `dependencies.php`.

 Default options for authentication are: